timfpark/react-native-location/README.md

 ### locationUpdated
 Received when a location update has been sensed by the system.
 The event delivers one parameter, location, that is an object with location, elevation, and accuracy data.

+### headingUpdated
+Received when the heading changes.
+The event delivers one parameter: an object with the current heading in degrees.

 ## License
 MIT, for more information see `LICENSE`